HimanshuJaswal7/Automation/README.md

 🌐 Website: https://automation198.weebly.com

 # About
-Automation is a knowledge platform that introduces readers to modern technological advancements and concepts.
+Automation is a knowledge platform that introduces to modern technological advancements and concepts.
 It covers topics ranging from consumer electronics to aerospace technology and programming, helping enthusiasts stay updated with the rapidly evolving world of tech.
 The platform is founded by Himanshu Jaswal, a technology enthusiast interested in artificial intelligence, computing technologies, and emerging innovations.

 # Topics Covered
-Automation focuses on multiple domains within modern technology, including :
+Automation focuses on multiple domains within modern technology, such as :
 - Consumer Electronics
 - Operating Systems
 - Processors and Computer Hardware